posabsolute/jQuery-Validation-Engine/README.md

 Delegates the validation to a server URL using an asynchronous Ajax request.
 The selector is used to identify a block of properties in the translation file, take the following for example.

 ** The validation execution order is taken form the order you put them in the HTML, it is recommended to always put the ajax[] validation last.
-For example, the custom events might fail if you put ajax[] in the middle
+For example, the custom events might fail if you put ajax[] in the middle.
+Ajax[] works on submit since 2.6.

 ```html
 <input value="" class="validate[required,custom[onlyLetterNumber],maxSize[20],ajax[ajaxUserCall]] text-input" type="text" name="user" id="user" />